Terrorist cells succeed because they are decentralized, self-determined, and focused on a mission, yet they are a part of a larger, concerted effort.

 I sense that extroverts would feel all of these things.

-Even extroverts want the glitz and glamour of being viewed as smart and intelligent.
+Even extroverts want the glitz and glamour of being viewed as innovative and intelligent.

-It has often been said that a mind already made up is difficult to change.
+It is often said that a mind already made up is challenging to change.
 In this vein, extroverts and introverts are created equal.

 No personality is absolved from supporting its agenda.